Echo TV

 Echo TV was a Christian-conservative Hungarian television channel owned and operated by Echo Hungária TV Zrt, and founded in 2005 to cover business news.
 Later focusing on news broadcasting and public affairs, it was known as a supporter of Fidesz and KDNP.

 History

-Echo TV founded as a business news channel in 2005 at the initiative of Gábor Széles, the 4th richest man of Hungary (as of 2017) and the head of Videoton and Ikarus Bus.
+Echo TV was founded as a business news channel in 2005 at the initiative of Gábor Széles, the 4th richest man of Hungary (as of 2017) and the head of Videoton and Ikarus Bus.
 Széles had only days previously purchased Hungary's daily Magyar Hírlap; the acquisition of both stations helped Széles establish a major media presence in Hungary.
 Széles reportedly spent two billion Hungarian forints in creating Echo TV.

 In 2006 Echo TV became a media partner of Feratel media technologies AG, based in Austria.

 Gábor Széles sold Echo TV to Fidesz-backed businessman and oligarch Lőrinc Mészáros on December 2, 2016.

-On December 4, 2017 the whole channel was renewed.
+On December 4, 2017, the whole channel was renewed.
 Echo TV ceased operations on March 31, 2019.
 Its staff and technical equipment were integrated into Hír TV, which had returned as a pro-government media portfolio after the 2018 parliamentary election.